vgeirnaert/CSMVoteMatch/README.md

 The matching algorithm works by calculating a fidelity score for each answer of a candidate and making a total of all the scores.
 The fidelity score of a question is a product of three variables: the answer score, the importance score and the weight.

 ##The answer score
 Statements can be answered in 5 ways: Strongly disagree, Disagree, No opinion, Agree and Strongly agree.
 Depending on the answer of the user and the answer of the candidate, the answer score will be one of the following: Strong positive match (2), Weak positive match (1), Neutral match (0), Weak negative match (-1), Strong negative match (-2).
-These values are assigned as follows (user answrs on X axis, candidate answers on Y axis):
+These values are assigned as follows (user answers on X axis, candidate answers on Y axis):

 <table>
   <tr>